 Scrooge asked the spirit, "Why did you bring me here?
 Who are they talking about?"
 He edged closer to the grave to read the headstone.
-"Timothy Cratchit.
+"Timothy Scratchit.
 My God, it's Tiny Tim!
-So they're talking about Bob Cratchit... and me!"
+So they're talking about Bob Scratchit... and me!"

 The spirit made no reply, but stood stiffly with arms crossed.
 Scrooge could almost imagine a malevolent glare behind that mask.